sezero/umr/README.md

 Changes since the original v0.3:
 --------------------------------
-- Fixes for crashes with upkgs that have big name/export/import tables.
+- Fixes for crashes with files that have big name/export/import tables.
 - Fixes for crashes when run to process multiple files.
+- Fixes for endless loops with certain upkg files.
 - Support for 64 bit systems.
 - Support for big endian systems.
-- Support for Return to NaPali and Mobile Forces *.umx music.
-- Support for file version 63, 65, 69, 71, 72, 73, 79, 80, 81, 83, and
+- Support for version 63, 65, 69, 71, 72, 73, 79, 80, 81, 83, and 85
-  85 sound files from Wheel of Time, DS9 The Fallen, Tactical Ops, Rune, Mobile Forces and Undying.
+  music and sound files.
-- support Harry Potter and the Philosopher's Stone MP2 format music and sound extraction from *.umx, *.uax and *.u (System/HPSounds.u) files.
+- support for MP2 format music and sound extraction from v75/76 files (Harry Potter and the Philosopher's Stone.)
 - Several code cleanups.

 Supported UMX files: